roedermarlon/pong/README.md

 # ⚾️ Pong
 A simple pong game using Java and turtle Swing.
 For synchronization, the game uses netty.

+> [!NOTE]
+> I will provide a executable jar file soon in the releases tab because I want to fix some bugs first.

 ## 🧪 How to run
 ```bash
 git clone https://github.com/roedermarlon/pong.git